radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/04-search-pages.md

 ## Search pages per entity

 ### Hierarchy search page

 The Hierarchy search page allows to investigate on organisations by starting from the organisation chart.
-Clicking on an organisation will zoom on it and display the sub departements.
+Clicking on an organisation will zoom on it and display the sub departments.
 By hovering the mouse over an organisation, a tooltip appears and allows you to go to the detail page of the selected organisation by clicking on its name.

 ![](./media/image-45-SearchPage_orgachart.png)

 ### organisation search page

 The organisation search page allows to list, filter and build queries on organisations loaded in RadiantOne Identity Analytics.

 The following computed KPIs are made available for organisations in the search page by default: